Historic Krakow: Old Town & Castle Free Walking Tour

-St Marys Church Krakow
+St Mary's Church Krakow

-Please meet us in front of St Mary's Church in the Main Square (it's the big church next to Hard Rock Cafe) look out for the guide with the Blue Umbrellas that say "City Walks Krakow" We meet at 11:00 am every day of the week.
+Meet us in front of St Mary's Church in the Main Square (the big church next to Hard Rock Café) look out for the guides with the Blue Umbrellas that say City Walks Kraków.
+We meet at 11:00am every day of the week.
 The address is Rynek Glowny 4.